- Fluorescent molecular rotors

 To visualize the real contact area between solid surfaces, we developed a method based on fluorescent molecular rotors immobilized on a solid glass substrate.
 Fluorescent molecular rotors are weakly fluorescent in low-viscosity solvents, because internal rotational motions result in a rapid decay of the excited state, such that the emission of a fluorescence photon is not fast enough to compete effectively.
 In high viscosity liquids and polymer matrices, however, such motions become severely hindered.
 Therefore, the molecules can remain in the excited state much longer, and become strongly fluorescent.
 A similar situation arises when molecular rotors are confined in contacts between objects, and this effect can be imaged and used to measure the real contact area with fluorescence microscopy.

-5: Polarity-dependent excited state deactivation of DCDHF molecular rotors (Embargo until 10 October 2019)
+5: Polarity-dependent excited state deactivation of DCDHF molecular rotors (Embargo up to and including 10 October 2019)

-7: Molecular rotors for contact area visualization (Embargo until 10 October 2019)
+7: Molecular rotors for contact area visualization (Embargo up to and including 10 October 2019)

-8: Fluorescent molecular rotors reveal deviations from Amontons’ law (Embargo until 10 October 2019)
+8: Fluorescent molecular rotors reveal deviations from Amontons’ law (Embargo up to and including 10 October 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.